featherenvy/botvana/README.md

 `botnode` is Botvana's trading bot.
 Botnode uses thread-per-core architecture where each thread is pinned to exactly one logical CPU core.
 Each CPU core runs different engine with custom event loop.
-Data is sent between engines using ring channels and no state is shared between the threads.
+Data is sent between engines using spsc channels and no global state is shared between the threads.

 Botnode has these engines: